-There is a friendly and welcoming atmosphere, where the school values of Integrity, Care and Excellence are developed and embedded.
-Chellaston Sixth Form is active in the school and wider community, and we are proud of our enrichment curriculum.
+There is a friendly and welcoming atmosphere, where the school values of Integrity, Care, and Excellence are developed and embedded.
+Chellaston Sixth Form is active in the school and wider community, and we are proud of our coaching circle model and our enrichment curriculum.
 We believe you will enjoy being part of a 'good' Sixth Form whose effective curriculum, positive atmosphere and positive relationships will support you to flourish.